xinity/dcos-docs-site/pages/1.13/cli/index.md

 ---
 layout: layout.pug
-navigationTitle:  CLI
+navigationTitle:  Using the CLI
-title: CLI
+title: Installing and Using the CLI for DC/OS
-menuWeight: 50
+menuWeight: 20
-excerpt: Understanding the command line interface utility in DC/OS
+excerpt: Understanding the command line interface utility for DC/OS

 enterprise: false
 ---